Althinect/filament-spatie-roles-permissions/README.md

 ### Form

-You can add this to your *form* method in your UserResource
+You can add the following to your *form* method in your UserResource

 ```php
 return $form->schema([
     Select::make('roles')->multipe()->relationship('roles', 'name')
 ])
 ```

-In addition to the field added to the UserResource.
+In addition to the field added to the **UserResource**.
 There will be 2 Resources published under *Roles and Permissions*.
 You can use these resources manage roles and permissions.

 ### Generate Permissions